I’ll be the first one to admit that sometimes when I think about all the romantic places in NYC, I kind of want to gag…just a little bit.

 The truth is, we all want that one EPIC love in our lives.
 But, we also all (probably) have more love in our lives than we know.

-So why not celebrate love, in all it’s forms, by savoring the beauty and joy that is associated with many of the most romantic places in NYC?
+So why not celebrate love, in all it’s forms, by savoring the beauty and joy that is associated with many of the most romantic things to do in NYC?

 Because whether you’re with your boyfriend, husband, mom, dad, sister, or alone, you deserve to appreciate the vast amount of love, joy, hope, and inspiration that this city gives people, from all walks of life.